Bhart97/CDE-project/module/part b/README.md

 Select one of the servers to be the test server.
 Connect via SSH and escalate your permissions with ```sudo -i```.
 This will grant temporary permission to modify ```/var/www/```.
 Create an empty HTML file and have it contain any desired text.
 You will not require a HTML skeleton for testing purposes.
 Verify that the page now reflects the text content.

-Do the same but this time download your HTML file through any means to the other web server.
+Repeat but this time download your HTML file through any means to the other web server.
 Verify that the page now reflects your HTML.

 Troubleshooting:
 - Basic VIM commands: press ```insert``` to make changes, ```:w``` to write, ```:q``` to exit.